stephengaito/documentArchive/haskell/LambdaPI/Readme.md

 4. The patched version of the LambdaPi.hs downloaded above, to patch, type:
 > patch --strip=1 < LambdaPi_patch

+5. The executable lp ... to compile, type:
-5. ghc --make -o lp LambdaPi.hs
+> ghc --make -o lp LambdaPi.hs